 The Back on Trac spinal decompression table was chosen based on the ease in which patients in pain can get onto the table and because the table can move the patient laterally (side to side) to more specifically open up spinal joints that are causing the nerve or disc compression.

 The treatments are comfortable and pain relief is reported by most patients in just a few visits.
-Combined with chiropractic care, spinal decompression therapy has had a tremendous impact on our patients experiencing sciatica, facet syndrome, lumbar radiculopathy, spinal stenosis, Failed Back Surgery Syndrome, or bulging and herniated spinal discs.
+Combined with chiropractic care, spinal decompression therapy has had a tremendous impact on our patients experiencing sciatica, facet syndrome, cervical or lumbar radiculopathy, spinal stenosis, Failed Back Surgery Syndrome, or bulging and herniated spinal discs.

 Spinal decompression has proven to be successful in treating and helping disc-related problems.
 Disc bulges do not show up on x-ray, an MRI would be needed to diagnosis the severity of this condition.
 However, we can determine if you have disc-related back pain with our examination.